ealcobaca/pymfe/README.md

 Moreover,  you can extract meta-features from specific models, or even obtain meta-features with confidence intervals using bootstrap.
 There are many other exciting features.
 You can see more about it looking at the [documentation](https://pymfe.readthedocs.io/en/latest/api.html).

+## Learning task supported

+The pymfe can extract meta-features from the following machine learning tasks:

+- supervised
+- unsupervised

 ## Dependencies

 The main `pymfe` requirement is:
 * Python (>= 3.6)

 ## Installation